Check Floodplain Status

 - The Water Resources Department will determine whether a property is in or out of the SFHA as shown on the current DFIRM.
 Additional flood insurance data for a property, such as the DFIRM zone and the base flood elevation or depth.

-- The Water Resources Department has been keeping copies of Elevation Certificates on file for the last sixteen years.
+- The Water Resources Department has been keeping copies of Elevation Certificates on file for the last eighteen years.
 Copies of Elevation Certificates are available to the current property owner or their agents.
 If the structure was constructed since 1978, the Building and Safety Division ((707)263-2382) may also have an Elevation Certificate on file.

 When making an inquiry, please call the Water Resources Department at (707)263-2344.
 Tell us the Assessor's Parcel Number or the address.
 There may be a nominal charge for some of these services.